LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 * `params` property:
   * `chainID:` An integer representing the chain ID of the terminated sidechain.
-  * `sidechainInteropAccount`: A byte array containing the serialization of the interoperability account of the terminated sidechain according to the `interoperabilityAccount` schema specified in [the Interoperability LIP][interopAccount].
+  * `sidechainInteropAccount`: A byte array containing the serialization of the interoperability account of the terminated sidechain according to the `interoperabilityAccount` schema specified in [the Interoperability LIP][research:base-interoperability#specs].
-  * `bitmap`: The bitmap corresponding to `stateRoot` in the sparse Merkle tree as specified in [LIP 0039][SMTproof].
+  * `bitmap`: The bitmap corresponding to `stateRoot` in the sparse Merkle tree as specified in [LIP 0039][research:smt#proof-construction].
-  * `siblingHashes`: Array of bytes with the sibling hashes in the sparse Merkle tree for the inclusion proofs of `stateRoot` in the state of the mainchain as specified in [LIP 0039][SMTproof].
+  * `siblingHashes`: Array of bytes with the sibling hashes in the sparse Merkle tree for the inclusion proofs of `stateRoot` in the state of the mainchain as specified in [LIP 0039][research:smt#proof-construction].

 #### Recovery Initialization Command Schema